renaissance-benchmarks/renaissance/README.md

   for a specific domain (and having a separate set of dependencies)

 The *core* project is written in pure Java, and it contains the basic benchmark API.
-Its most important class is `RenaissanceBenchmark`, which must be extended by a concrete benchmark implementation, and the annotations in the `Benchmark` class, which are used to set static information about a benchmark, such as a summary or detailed description.
+Its most important elements are the `Benchmark` interface, which must be implemented by each benchmark, and the annotations in the `Benchmark` interface name space, which are used to provide benchmark meta data, such as a summary or a detailed description.
 Consequently, each *subproject* depends on the *core* project.

-Interfaces of *core* are loaded (when Renaissance is started) by the default classloader.
-Every other class (including harness and individual benchmarks) is loaded by a separate classloader.
-This separation was done so that there are never clashes between the different dependencies of the different projects.
-Because each benchmark may depend on different versions of external libraries.
+Classes from the *core* are loaded (when Renaissance is started) by the default classloader.
+Classes from other projects (including the harness and individual benchmarks) are loaded by separate classloaders.
+This separation helps ensure that there are no clashes between dependencies of different projects (each benchmark may depend on different versions of external libraries).

 The *harness* project implements the functionality that is necessary to parse the input arguments, to run the benchmarks, to generate documentation,